cswartzvi/hamilton/examples/experiment_management/README.md

-# Hamilton Experiment Manager
+# Apache Hamilton Experiment Manager

-Add a hook to your Hamilton Driver to log runs and visualize artifacts and metadata!
+Add a hook to your Apache Hamilton Driver to log runs and visualize artifacts and metadata!
 The server is built using FastAPI + FastUI allowing to easily integrate the server within your app or extend the UI.

 <p align="center">
     <img src="./showcase.gif" height=600, width=auto/>